Impatiens walleriana: Cultivation

-Although perennial in frost-free growing conditions, it is usually treated as a half-hardy annual in temperate regions (though pot-grown plants can be successfully overwintered indoors).
-It is one of the most popular of all bedding plants for parks and gardens worldwide, typically grown in containers but also in bedding schemes.
+Impatiens is one of the most popular of all bedding plants for parks and gardens worldwide, typically grown in containers but also in bedding schemes.
 Propagation is by seed or stem cuttings (which often root readily in water).

+Impatiens is perennial in frost-free growing conditions, but not hardy in temperate regions, where it is grown from seed indoors in winter before being moved outdoors as an annual.
+(Potted outdoor plants may be successfully overwintered indoors).

 Cultivars

 Numerous cultivars in a range of colours from white to purple, are widely available commercially, either as seeds or young plants.
 They include the following: